 What is anovulation?

-Anovulation is a treatable condition in which the ovaries do not release an egg during a menstrual cycle, making it very difficult to become pregnant without medical assistance.
+Anovulation is a treatable condition of female infertility where a woman's ovaries fail to release an egg during a menstrual cycle, making it very difficult to become pregnant without medical assistance.
 Polycystic ovary syndrome (PCOS) is a leading cause of anovulation, but women can experience anovulation without PCOS.

 Symptoms of anovulation

 Chronic anovulation is one of the most common causes of female infertility, accounting for as many as 30% of cases.
 It causes menstrual cycle irregularities, such as extended or shortened cycles, or no menstrual cycle at all.
 Ovulation (the release of an egg from an ovary) typically occurs about halfway through a menstrual cycle.
 If you are unable to ovulate, you cannot become pregnant (unless you have frozen eggs or use an egg donor).

 Becoming aware of the signs of ovulation (and monitoring your menstrual and ovulation cycles accordingly) can alert you to symptoms of ovulation dysfunction, which include: